 The CB1 receptors

-The CB1 receptors are found in parts of our brain.
+The CB1 receptors are found in parts of our brains.
 This includes the hypothalamus, hippocampus, and amygdala.
 They keep our nervous system, intestines, connective tissues, gonads, and other glands throughout the body in homeostasis.

 So, when you receive extra cannabinoids like CBD that interact with your receptors, it can give you the following benefits: